chaoxu/blog/posts/2014-03-27-bisect-circle-even-point-set.md

 When $k$ is small enough we solve the problem by brute force.

 Every time we nest a $partition$ call, we spend linear time on the current point sets, then we call the function again but with a point set of size a constant times smaller.
 This give us the linear time algorithm required.

+This is actually a special case of the ham sandwich problem in $2$D. There are $n$ red points and $m$ blue points on the plane.
+Find a line such that it divides the plane into two half-planes, so the interior of each half-plane contains at most $\lfloor n/2 \rfloor$ red points and $\lfloor m/2 \rfloor$ blue points.
+So our problem is when the red point is purely the origin.